codegram/full-stack-fest-sponsor-handbook/becoming-a-sponsor/previous-sponsors.md

 # Previous Sponsors

-Over the past year more than a **100** companies have trusted us and have sponsored one of our conferences.
-These are some of of them:
+Over the past year more than **100** companies have trusted us by sponsoring our conferences.
+These are some of them:

 * Alpha by Telefonica
 * BCG Digital Ventures